 The course is split into two parts.
-The first one focuses on deterministic models, the second one on stochastic models with aggregate uncertainty.
+The first one (before Easter break) focuses on deterministic models, the second one (after Easter break) discusses stochastic models with aggregate uncertainty.
 Each part provides the economic foundations, the necessary methodological background, and the computational implementation, followed by independent project work.